victrme/Bonjourr/README.md

 ## ☕ Donate

 If you feel like we've earned it and you want to support independant open source developpers, we'll gladly accept your donations!
 It motivates us to keep improving Bonjourr and makes it feel more real :)

+__As a token of our appreciation, donating will also get your name [featured in Bonjourr](https://bonjourr.fr/docs/overview/#supporters-notification) for the entire month after you donate!__

 <div>